Heavy Truck Driver

-- carry out routine checks on their trucks every time they drive them
+- carry out routine checks of their truck

 - weigh their truck before and after it is loaded

-- supervise or help with the loading of their truck
+- supervise or help with loading their truck

-- check the condition of the load and that it is securely fastened
+- check the condition of the load and that it is secure

 - follow the correct safety procedures if goods being transported are dangerous